Henry Mildmay: Biography

 Mildmay was second son of Humphrey Mildmay (d.
 1613) of Danbury Place, Essex, by Mary (1560–1633), daughter of Henry Capel of Little Hadham, Hertfordshire, He was brought up at court, and excelled in all manly exercises.
+In 1610 he matriculated at Emmanuel College, Cambridge (founded by his grandfather, Sir Walter Mildmay), graduating in 1612.
 Clarendon terms him a "great flatterer of all persons in authority, and a spy in all places for them", On 9 August 1617 Mildmay, being then one of the king's sewers, was knighted at Kendal.
-In 1619 he made a wealthy match, through the king's good offices, and bought Wanstead House, Essex, of George Villiers, Marquis of Buckingham, where he entertained James I in June of that year.
+In 1619 he made a wealthy match, through the king's good offices, and bought Wanstead House, Essex, from George Villiers, Marquis of Buckingham, where he entertained James I in June of that year.

 In April 1620, he was appointed Master of the King's Jewel House, on 8 August following entered Gray's Inn, and was elected M.P. for Maldon, Essex, of which he became chief steward on 20 December.
 He was chosen one of the tilters before the king on the anniversary of his accession, 24 March 1622.
 On 3 February 1624 he was returned to the Happy Parliament for Westbury, Wiltshire.

 In the first parliament of King Charles I's reign (convened on 12 April 1625), Sir Henry sat again for Maldon (known as the Useless Parliament).
 He also represented Maldon in the parliament of 1627–8, and in the Short and Long parliaments of 1640.
 In parliament he took part in the great debate on the foreign policy of the crown, 6 August 1625, when, as a friend of Buckingham, he proposed a vote of money for completing the equipment of the fleet against Spain.

+As keeper of the jewel house, Mildmay helped select royal jewels for the Duke of Buckingham to pawn in October 1625, and he travelled to Amsterdam with Buckingham's secretary Sackville Crowe, hoping to raise loans from merchants to fund the navy and finance an undertaking made with Christian IV of Denmark as part of the Treaty of The Hague (1625).

 On 5 May 1627, King Charles I, suspended a statute of Emmanuel College, Cambridge, for the removal of fellows at the time of commencing doctors, or within one year thereafter.
-Sir Henry being anxious, as grandson of Sir Walter Mildmay, the founder, to maintain the statute, offered to annexe five or six new benefices to the college within six years, and thus obtained its revocation.
+Sir Henry being anxious, as grandson of the founder, to maintain the statute, offered to annexe five or six new benefices to the college within six years, and thus obtained its revocation.
 On 4 August 1630 he was appointed a commissioner for compounding with persons selected for knighthood, and likewise a collector.

-In 1639 he accompanied Charles I on his expedition to Scotland, and maintained an interesting correspondence with Secretary Francis Windebank.
+In 1639, he accompanied Charles I on his expedition to Scotland, and maintained an interesting correspondence with Secretary Francis Windebank.
 As deputy-lieutenant of Robert Devereux, Earl of Essex, he endeavoured in May 1640 to collect the "conduct-money" in that county, but found the task little to his liking.
 On 21 April 1641, he voted against the bill for the attainder of Thomas Wentworth, Earl of Strafford.